Ishtar (film): Plot

 Chuck Clarke and Lyle Rogers are inept songwriters who are down on their luck, but dream of becoming a popular singing duo like Simon and Garfunkel.
-Though they are poorly received at a local open-microphone night, agent Marty Freed offers to book them as lounge singers in a hotel in Marrakesh, Morocco, explaining that the last act quit due to political unrest in the area.
+Though they are poorly received at a local open mic night, agent Marty Freed offers to book them as lounge singers in a hotel in Marrakesh, Morocco, explaining that the last act quit due to political unrest in the area.
 Nearly broke, both single, and without any better options, Lyle and Chuck decide to take the gig.

 When they arrive in the fictional neighboring country of Ishtar, Chuck agrees to give his passport to a mysterious woman who claims her life is in danger.
 She promises to meet him in Marrakesh.
 Unfortunately, Chuck learns at the U.S. Embassy that it will take longer than expected to get a new passport.
 Lyle goes to Morocco in a bid to save their booking while Chuck stays behind.

 Alone in Ishtar, Chuck meets CIA agent Jim Harrison.
 Chuck agrees to be a mole for the CIA and, in return, Harrison gets Chuck to Morocco by the next evening.

 Now together again, Chuck and Lyle unwittingly become involved in a plot to overthrow the Emir of Ishtar.
 The mysterious woman, Shirra Assel, sneaks into Lyle's room and tries to steal his luggage, mistaking it for Chuck's.
 At the airport, she had stuck some of her items into Chuck's luggage, because that was her only way of smuggling them out of Ishtar.
 She later breaks into their room and goes through Chuck's luggage, but she fails to find an ancient, prophetic map that her archaeologist brother Omar had found.
 Shirra needs this map in order to command the loyalties of the left-wing guerrillas who oppose the government of Ishtar.